 Below I'll describe the process I underwent creating this new branding.

 First of all, what was wrong with the initial branding.
-It was consumer facing while AVG’s new focus was on business partners.
+It was consumer facing while Avast’s new focus was on business partners.
 Next to that the branding wasn’t versatile.
 For example the branding wasn’t recognisable at small scale.

 Requirements - Positioning

 To get an idea where we wanted to new branding to be positioned we set up a grid.
 The axes consisted out of consumer vs. business and classic (timeless) vs. trendy (period specific).
 On this grid we positioned all of our competitors branding.
 After which we pinpointed where we wanted to be with the new Chime branding.
 As previously indicated we wanted a more business facing branding with a timeless feel.